People spread lies more than the truth.

 The godly are the children of truth 3Jn 1:4 because they have been born again 1Pe 1:23 by the Holy Spirit of truth Jn 14:17, Jn 15:16, Who applied the Word of truth Eph 1:13 to their understanding and their conscience Jn 16:13 in such a way that they have come to the knowledge of the truth 1Tim 2:4, 2Tim 3:7 and Heb 10:26 and to the acknowledgement of the truth as it is in Jesus Eph 4:21 Who is the Way to the Father’s house, the Truth and the Life Jn 14:6.

 The Holy Spirit continues to sanctify the saints through belief of the Truth 2Th 2:13.
 Have you ever met one of these godly people?

 In spite of the claim that the Arts are intended to convey the reality of life to the public, I challenge you to find and name one drama, film, sit-com or play in the long history of the Arts that portrays the godly life of even one of God’s saints, far less a whole community or congregation of godly Christians.
+Any portrayal is more likely to be caricature than truth.
 The Arts spends its time desensitizing society to the wickedness that is practised in our ungodly society, taking people step by step down the winding staircase that hides from them the destination at its bottom.

 It is no wonder the world knows so little about the godly and the lives of the godly.
 You may have met such Christians but unless you take time to speak to them and get to know them you will know next to nothing about a godly life.
 The time is long overdue that you should acquaint yourself with them and thereby to acquaint yourself with God Job 22:21.